All Episodes

 Isn't that fascinating?

-I mean, that's the thing about the shroud.
+I mean, that's the thing about the Shroud.

-The chemistry contradicts the physics.
+The physics contradict the chemistry, the chemistry contradict the physics.

-Welcome to Shroud of Turin.
+That welcome to Shroud of Turin.

-You're being red-pilled on the shroud right now.
+You're being red pilled on the Shroud right now.

 tucker carlson

-I'm being baffled right now.
+Being baffled right now.

 jeremiah johnston